mariazevedo88/travels-java-api/README.md

 `GET/financial/v1/transactions`

-This endpoint returns all transactions created.
+This end-point returns all transactions created.

 `DELETE/financial/v1/transaction/{id}`

-This endpoint causes a transaction for a specific id to be deleted, accepting an empty request body and return a 204 status code.
+This end-point causes a transaction for a specific id to be deleted, accepting an empty request body and return a 204 status code.

 **Where:**